abubow/pure-search/README.md

 4. **Content Indexer**: Indexes content for searching
 5. **Crawler Service**: Crawls websites to discover and index content

+## Features

+### Real-time Web Crawling

+PureSearch implements real-time web crawling for search queries:

+- When a user searches for a query, the system immediately returns any existing results
+- Simultaneously, a background task is started to crawl the web for fresh content related to the query
+- Results are available in subsequent searches without blocking the user experience
+- The search API and crawler service work together to maintain the content index

+To use this feature:
+- Regular search: `GET /api/v1/search?q=your+search+query`
+- Force refresh (trigger crawling even if results exist): `GET /api/v1/search?q=your+search+query&refresh=true`

+This approach offers the best of both worlds - fast results from existing data combined with fresh content discovery.

 ## Technologies Used

 - **Go**: For the API Gateway, Search API, and Content Indexer